More commonly referred to as teenage depression, this mental and

 Talk to your doctor if the side effects are interfering with your

 Selective serotonin and norepinephrine reuptake inhibitors (SNRIs)

 which help regulate mood.

-Side effects of SNRIs include:
+The side effects of SNRIs include:

 The most common SNRIs are duloxetine

 Like SSRIs and SNRIs, tricyclic antidepressants (TCAs) block the

-TCAs may produce more side effects than other antidepressants, including:
+TCAs may produce more side effects than other antidepressants,

 glaucoma, or heart disease, as this can create serious problems.

 Commonly prescribed TCAs include:

 affect other chemicals in the body.
 This can cause:

-People taking MAOIs must avoid certain foods and beverages, including:
+People taking MAOIs must avoid certain foods and beverages,

 Common MAOIs include: